 What this means for your business is that it is incredibly important to stay consistent with your posting on the platform.
-You need to continue to post on a regular basis over time and make sure your posts a recent enough to be registered and come up.
+You need to continue to post on a regular basis over time, and make sure your posts are recent enough to be registered and come up.

 A great benchmark I’ve always suggested for small businesses is to aim for one post per day.
-This keeps you up in peoples feeds on a consistent basis and can help build one of the other factors further down, the relationship between you and the user.
+This keeps you up in people’s feeds on a consistent basis, and can help build one of the other factors, the relationship between you and the user.

 The next factor that comes into play is about what level of interest someone has in the type of content you’re posting.
 Instagram wants to serve people more of what they already like, because then they’re more likely to keep consuming the content and stay on the platform.

 How this works is based on what people interact with the most.
-If someone really likes looking and engaging with quote posts on Instagram, then Instagram is going to show and prioritise quote post in that persons feed.
+If someone really enjoys looking at and engaging with quote posts on Instagram, then Instagram is going to show and prioritise quote posts in that person’s feed.

-The same thing applies if someone really engages with food posts for instance.
-It registers that person really enjoys consuming content related to food and will prioritise showing them food posts.
+For instance, the same thing applies if someone engages more with food posts.
+It registers that this person really enjoys consuming content related to food, and will prioritise showing them food posts.

 There are some easy ways to start learning more about what your audience is interested in.
-You can start analysing what content is getting the most responses on your page and on other pages in your industry.
+You can start by analysing which content is getting the most responses on your page and on other pages in your industry.

-Then, start building content similar in nature that is either either providing them with valuable information, is visually appealing or is exciting.
+Then start building content similar in nature, that is either providing them with valuable information, is visually appealing or exciting.

-The final factor we’re going to talk about is about the relationship between the person posting and the person consuming it.
-In this case, Instagram is really trying to build up their platform and promote engagement between users.
+The final factor I will cover is the relationship between the person posting and the person consuming it.
+In this case, Instagram is really trying to build up their platform and promote engagement between it’s users.

 People are more likely to engage with posts from people they have a significant relationship with.
 Think about it.
-We engage more with content from our friends a family, and so Instagram is trying to make sure we see that content first.
+We engage more with content from our friends and family, and as a result, Instagram will try to make sure we see that content first.

-But there is a way to strengthen the relationship with your followers.
-Instagram doesn’t have any tools to do some background checks on you and the person, so instead they need to rely on the data they do have.
+However there is a way to strengthen the relationship between your business page and your followers.
+Instagram doesn’t have any tools to do background checks on you or the other person, so instead they rely on the data they do have.

-This means they’ll register a relationship based on how often the people engage with one another, or how often someone comments on a persons posts, if they share the post themselves or tag anyone on it.
+This means that Instagram will register a relationship based on how often the business and follower engage with one another, how often either of them comments on each other’s posts, if they share the post themselves or tag anyone on it.

-All these little actions are showcasing that this person is more likely to engage with your content and Instagram will trigger your posts to be seen over other people they follow.
+All these little actions show that this follower is more likely to engage with your content.
+Therefore Instagram will trigger your posts to be seen more on their feed, over other people they follow.

 Also, start posting content that is worth talking about and sharing.
-Again, you’ll get a feel for this over time when you see which posts perform better.
-However, you can also do market research and see what type of content other pages are getting great responses with.
+Again, you’ll get a feel for this over time, once you see which posts are performing better.
+However, you can also do market research and see what types of content other pages are getting great responses with.

-Finally, even taking the time to reply to comments and asking them questions to encourage more engagement.
-Instagram is going to love your posts if it can see all these big conversations taking place on them.
+Finally, take the time to reply to comments and ask your followers questions, to encourage more engagement and interaction.
+Instagram is going to love your posts, if it can see all these big conversations taking place on them.
 Your followers will also love how active you are too.

 Next, make sure you post relevant content for your audience.
-Post things they actually are interested in and will want to engage with and share.
+Post content they are actually interested in and will want to engage with and share.